 Outsmart inflation and invest wisely

-Slowly but surely, interest in alternative investment options such as shares or funds is on the rise.
-Nevertheless, there are still large sums of money lying around in daily maturing bank accounts and savings accounts, where the value is slowly melting away.
-One investment alternative in particular, which has become increasingly popular over the last few years, beats many of the previously mentioned ones by far and is also increasingly in demand across all age groups – saving with cryptocurrencies.
+Slowly but surely, interest in alternative investment options such as shares or funds are on the rise.
+Nevertheless, there are still large sums of money lying around in savings accounts, where the value is slowly melting away.
+One investment alternative in particular, which has become increasingly popular over the last few years, beats many of the traditional ones by far and is also increasingly in demand across all age groups – saving with cryptocurrencies.

 Crypto savings come in all shapes and sizes – from volatile cryptocurrencies to stablecoins that are mostly pegged to the US dollar and follow its exchange rate.
-The most lucrative thing, however, is that although you are effectively holding US dollars, the interest is much higher than on a savings account.
+The best part is, even though you will be holding US dollars, the interest rate will be much higher than on a savings account.

-This evolution of saving and investing is gradually starting to take root among an increasing number of investors.
-Nevertheless, the majority of investors do not yet profit from this lucrative form of investment because they lack the technical understanding for it.
-It is also clear that the majority of them need support in order to avoid saving below value.
+An increasing number of investors are gradually taking advantage of this evolution in saving and investing.
+However, the majority of investors do not yet profit from this lucrative form of investment due to a lack of technical understanding.
+In addition, it is clear that most of them need assistance in order to avoid saving below their worth.

-By investing in cryptocurrencies, saving becomes lucrative again and thus nothing stands in the way of a real increase in hard-saved capital.
-Crypto-saving is a completely new and extremely profitable form of saving.
-Not only do you participate in the rising prices of the most renowned cryptocurrencies such as Bitcoin, Ethereum or non-volatile stablecoins, but you also receive guaranteed interest on top.
-And these are more than just impressive: You currently receive up to 7% on deposits with a minimum term of just one month.
+Investing in cryptocurrencies makes saving profitable again, so a real increase in savings can be achieved.
+Crypto-savings are a new and extremely profitable form of saving.
+Aside from participating in the rising prices of renowned cryptocurrencies such as Bitcoin, Ethereum, and non-volatile stablecoins, you also receive guaranteed interest.
+Moreover, you receive up to 6.5% on your deposits with a minimum term of only one month.

-Of course, such investments always entail risks, but even the supposedly safe savings are by no means as safe as they seem.
+There is always a risk associated with such investments, but even the supposedly safe savings are not as safe as they appear.
 Even if the amount in the account does not decrease nominally, billions are lost in purchasing power every year.